 ‘Portraits in Porcelain’ was the category name given by Cybis to their limited edition full-figure studies of characters from history, literature and the performing arts.
 These covered a wide range of subjects and sometimes more than a bit of artistic license was used in the portrayals, but a number of the Portraits can be counted among the studio’s best work.
 This retrospective covers the historical personages.
 Sculptures are listed below in chronological order based on the birth dates of the actual people portrayed.
 They range from approximately 1350 B.C.
 (18th Dynasty Egypt) to the early 1800s (Regency England).

 There were two Cybis sculptures of Nefertiti, Great Royal Wife of the 18th Dynasty (ca. mid-1300s BC) Pharaoh Akhenaten (originally named Amonhotep IV) who is regarded as the first monotheist in history.
 Their first portrait was this seated figure, introduced in 1979 with an issue price of $2100; by 1982 she was $2875.
-It is 12” high and was an edition of 500 that was either closed or completed before 1988.
+It is 12” high and was an edition of 500 that was completed in 1984.

 Although most examples of Nefertiti have the bronze skin tone shown in the first group of photos, a small number — possibly the earliest ones — are this lighter shade that is typical of Cybis portraits.
 The official Cybis catalog photo is inconclusive because of the overall reddish shading of the image but that one does tend more toward the paler skin shown here, lending credence to the theory that the skin tone was darkened during the production run.

 The Nefertiti Bust, similar in size to those of Mark Antony and Cleopatra illustrated below, was the second study.
 Both Nefertiti studies wear a crown that is a very close, but not exact, copy of the one worn by the iconic ancient bust discovered at Tell-el-Amarna in 1912; of the two Cybis versions, the one worn by the 1979 sculpture is the more accurate.
-This bust is 8” tall and was a limited edition of 1000 in 1990 at $575; it is on a 1993 price list for $750.
+This bust is 8” tall and was a limited edition of 1000 in 1990.

 There are several interesting things about this bust.
 One is that unlike the normal in-mold copyright date, this one says “1989/90” which is not a valid format for a copyright year; copyrights are registered on actual specific dates, not year ranges.
 This bust isn’t in either of the two 1989 Cybis brochures that I have, so it was probably a 1990 release.
 Another anomaly is that the sculpture number was not in its normal location adjacent to the signature and mold marks, but was instead put onto the underside of the piece.
 I have no idea if they are all numbered that way.